NirC1/HLS-LFCD2_lidar/README.md

 # HLS-LFCD2_lidar
- a library for reading HLS-LFCD2 lidar sensor
+ a library for reading the HLS-LFCD2 lidar sensor